ryanramage/codex-vitae/README.md

 I have been happiest when my calendar is filled with diverse activities which involve interesting people.

+Boredom is one of the most useful tools to spark creativity

 Eat less.
 Three meals a day is a lie

+Buying used is the best

+Abortion is a justifiable action an individual can take.

+Cutting up a healthy individual to save dozens of sick individuals is wrong.

+A life does not begin at birth, it begins millions of years before.
+An 'individual' is an unbroken chain of living information stretching back to the first replicating machine.

+The main purpose of life is for an organism to sustain or increase the probability that it exists into the next moment.

+Tertiary purposes of life is for an organism to sustain or increase the probability that is species exists into the next moment.
+This can be via altruism or reproduction

+There are fundamental laws of the universe that are based around fields, waves and particles.

+Strata of abstractions form above these fundamental laws because of exponential scaling of perspective.
+Quarks > atoms > molecules > elements > h2o > water.
+Our experience with water is at a very hight level of strata of abstraction.

+At higher levels of abstraction from these fundamental laws, there are emergent patterns and behaviours.
+The machinery of life manipulates along strata.

+Humanity now wields the power to destroy most life on this Earth.
+We have no idea how frail Earth is, but lets not test its limits.